Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 This stairway connects areas K20 and K71.

 K21.
 SOUTH TOWER STAIR
+_____

-Fluttering torches in iron sconces illuminate this spiral staircase.
-A chill wind rushes down the circling stairway, seeming to kill the very heat of the torches.
+"Fluttering torches in iron sconces illuminate this spiral staircase.
+A chill wind rushes down the circling stairway, seeming to kill the very heat of the torches."
+_____

 These stairs start at area K7 3 and. go up through areas K61, K9, K30, and K35 before ending at area K47.

 "The castle courtyard is visible through arrow slits in the walls."